cmu-db/bustub/README.md

 BusTub is a relational database management system built at [Carnegie Mellon University](https://db.cs.cmu.edu) for the [Introduction to Database Systems](https://15445.courses.cs.cmu.edu) (15-445/645) course.
 This system was developed for educational purposes and should not be used in production environments.

-# WARNING: DO NOT DIRECTLY FORK THIS REPO!
-IT'S GONNA BE PUBLIC!
+# WARNING: DO NOT DIRECTLY FORK THIS REPO.
+DO NOT PUSH PROJECT SOLUTIONS.
+THIS IS AN ACADEMIC INTEGRITY VIOLATION AND CAN LEAD TO GETTING YOUR DEGREE REVOKED, EVEN AFTER YOU GRADUATE.

-Please follow [the directions](<https://medium.com/@bilalbayasut/github-how-to-make-a-fork-of-public-repository-private-6ee8cacaf9d3>) to "make a private fork" in your account if you want.
-Generally, it's fine as long as you can pull the latest changes from this repo, and your repo is not visible to others.
-We don't care where your repo is.

-After you made your own repo, please add this repo as a remote:
+## Cloning this repo

+To create a private BusTub,

+1. Go to `github.com/new` to create a new github repo.
+Pick a name, e.g. `private-bustub`, and **make sure it is private**.
+2. On your development machine, clone the public BusTub, i.e. `git clone --depth 1 git@github.com:cmu-db/bustub.git`.
+3. We will [mirror](https://git-scm.com/docs/git-push#Documentation/git-push.txt---mirror) the public BusTub repo into your own private BusTub repo.
+Suppose your GitHub name is `student` and your repo name is `private-bustub`.
+Then `cd bustub` followed by `git push --mirror git@github.com:student/private-bustub.git`.
+This copies everything in the public BusTub repo into your own private repo.
+You can now `cd ..` and `rm -rf bustub`.
+4. Clone your own private repo, `git clone git@github.com:student/private-bustub.git`.
-`git remote add public https://github.com/cmu-db/bustub.git`
+5. Add the public BusTub as a remote. `git remote add public git@github.com:cmu-db/bustub.git`

-And then you can pull the latest update to your `master` branch by

-`git pull public master`
+6. You can pull in changes from the public BusTub with `git pull public master`.

+We suggest working on your projects in separate branches.
+If you don't understand how Git branches work, [learn how](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
+If you don't do this, you might lose all your work at some point in the semester, and nobody will be able to help you.

 ## Build